What Is the Michigan Business Corporation Act?

 Specify directors: The board of directors will create the corporate policy and will manage the operations of the business.
 Directors acquire a fiduciary responsibility to the business and its stockholders.
 In other words, directors must place the interests of the business in front of their own personal interests.

 If you need help with the Michigan Business Corporation Act, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.